-888 Holdings Plc

-Gigi Levy, Chief Executive Officer +350 200 49 800 Aviad Kobrine, Chief Financial Officer +350 200 49 800

-Gabi Campos, Managing Director +350 20 49 800
+888 Holdings Plc Gigi Levy, Chief Executive Officer Aviad Kobrine, Chief Financial Officer +350 200 49 800 +350 200 49 800 Dragonfish Gabi Campos, Managing Director +350 200 49 800 M:Communications Ann-Marie Wilkinson / Andrew Benbow +44 20 7920 2344

-M:Communications

-Ann-Marie Wilkinson / Andrew Benbow +44 20 7920 2344

 This announcement includes statements that are, or may be deemed to be, "forward-looking statements".
 By their nature, forward-looking statements involve risk and uncertainty since they relate to future events and circumstances.
 Forward-looking statements may and often do differ materially from actual results.
 Any forward-looking statements in this announcement reflect 888's view with respect to future events as at the date of this announcement.
-Save as required by law or by the Listing Rules of the UK Listing Authority, 888 undertakes no obligation publicly to release the results of any revisions to any forward-looking statements in this announcement that may occur due to any change in its expectations or to reflect events or circumstances after the date of this announcement.
+Save as required by law or by the Listing Rules of the UK Listing Authority, 888 undertakes no obligation publicly to release the results of any revisions to any forward-looking statements in this announcement.
+Si can be called undertakes or to reflect events or circumstances after the date of this announcement.